 That greenbelt is now a valued part of the Rowlett Creek Preserve.

-I believe that together, we can come up with better ideas, make better decisions, and enjoy better results.
+I believe that together, we can continue to come up with better ideas, make better decisions, and enjoy better results.

 Political Ad Paid for by Deborah Morris for City Council